Virtual Machines vs. Anti-Detect Browsers: Key Differences

 Before we go into the specifics of virtual machines vs. anti-detect browsers , it’s crucial to understand the importance of private browsing.

-Firstly, online privacy protection is paramount in many countries across the world.
+Online privacy protection is paramount in many countries across the world.
 For example, China has tools to punish internet users if they like posts that go against its policies.
-Using the internet to voice political opposition in these regions can result in legal trouble or even imprisonment.
-Simultaneously, their internet users benefit the most from anonymous browsing.
+Using the internet to voice political opposition in such regions can result in legal trouble or even imprisonment.
+Simultaneously, their internet users benefit the most from anonymity.

 What Is a Browser Fingerprint?

-Some time ago, IP address tracking was a primary online surveillance tool.
+IP address tracking used to be a primary online surveillance tool.
 Each device connected to the internet has a unique IP address that third parties could follow.
-This method is still actively used, making backconnect proxy servers an essential online privacy protection tool.
-However, more surveillance tools emerged, such as following a digital fingerprint.
+It’s still a foundation of most tracking, making proxy servers an essential online privacy protection tool.
+However, new surveillance tools, such as following a digital fingerprint, have emerged.

 In other words, browser fingerprinting is extremely efficient at constructing an online profile by checking the web browser details.
-Here’s a list of some data points used for browser fingerprint:
+Here’s a list of some data points used for fingerprinting:

 - Language settings